-Today I thought I’d show you how I’ve styled the built-in shelves (or bookcase) in our dining room.
+Today I thought I’d show you how I’ve styled our dining room built-in shelves.

 I love the fact that our home has these built-ins, even though I struggle with what to do with them.
 Oh, the irony.